-Public expenditures for appropriate City employee and volunteer recognition programs serve a public purpose because formally recognizing employees and volunteers who make significant contributions and demonstrate their commitment during the performance of their duties results in higher morale and productivity among all Bloomington employees and volunteers, and therefore helps the City fulfill its responsibilities to the community more efficiently and more cost effectively.
-In addition, appropriate safety, health, and wellness programs for City employees serve a public purpose because they result in healthier and more productive employees and reduce certain costs to the City and the taxpayers of Bloomington.
+Public expenditures for appropriate City employee and volunteer recognition programs serve a public purpose because formally recognizing employees and volunteers who make significant contributions and demonstrate their commitment during the performance of their duties results in higher morale and productivity and helps the City fulfill its responsibilities to the community more efficiently and cost effectively.
+In addition, appropriate safety, health, and wellness programs for City employees serve a public purpose because they result in healthier, more productive employees that may reduce certain employee related costs to the City and the taxpayers of Bloomington.
 The following items are deemed to meet the definition of public purpose expenditure for employee wellness and recognition, with Department Head approval:

-1. Employee recognition and appreciation events (e.g., service awards, retirement recognition events, seasonal staff recognition, de minimis food and beverage, Public Works Week).
-In recognition of their years of service to the City, employees will receive a service pin and gift card in the following amounts:
+- 1. Employee recognition and appreciation events (e.g., service awards, retirement recognition events, seasonal staff recognition, de minimis food and beverage, Public Works Week, Employee Advisory Committee (EAC) sponsored events).
+In recognition of their years of service to the City, employees will receive a service pin and gift card in the following amounts: 5 years, \$25; 10 years, \$100; 20 years, \$200; 30 years, \$300; 40 years, \$400. - 2.
+Recognition events for volunteers and non-employees (e.g., volunteer appreciation lunch). - 3.
+Events recognizing completion of a significant work-related project (City Manager approval required). - 4.
+New employee receptions or lunches.
+Efforts will be made to combine events for more than one new employee when possible. - 5.
+Programs, activities, or incentives that encourage healthy lifestyle behaviors that help reduce health care costs and preserve the health and productivity of employees.
+Activities may include but are not limited to: - Informational meetings - Wellness committee meetings - Brown bag seminars - Walking programs - o Health fair - Blood donations - 6.
+Healthy snacks and incentives of moderate value provided to attendees of safety, health, and wellness programs for City employees. - 7.
+Hydration (e.g. water, sports drinks) for employees whose work requires them to be outdoors in extreme weather conditions.

-5 years \$25

-10 years \$100

-20 years \$200

-30 years \$300

-40 years \$400

-- 2. Recognition events for volunteer and non-employees (e.g., volunteer appreciation lunch).

-- 3. Events recognizing completion of a significant work-related project (City Manager approval required).

-- 4. New employee receptions/lunches; efforts will be made to combine events for more than one new employee when possible.

-- 5. Programs, activities, or incentives that encourage healthy lifestyle behaviors that help reduce health care costs and preserve the health and productivity of employees.
-Activities may include but are not limited to:

-- Informational meetings

-- Wellness committee meetings

-- Brown bag seminars

-- Walking programs

-- Health fair

-- Blood donations

-- 6. Healthy snacks and incentives of moderate value provided to attendees of safety, health, and wellness programs for City employees.